medialab/hyphe-traph/fosdem2018/index.md

 ===
 ## A tree of URLs and a graph of links
 <img class="image-slide" src="img/Traphs-07.png" />

 ===

 # It's a tree

 ===

 # It's a graph

 ===

-# How to implement that ?
+# How to implement that?

 ===